techvelocity-old/velocity-blueprints/getting-started/gcp/sample-helm/README.md

 ### TODO

-Add instructions on how to run the Blueprint applyer.
+* Add instructions on how to run the Blueprint applyer.
+* Add seeding examples